sbrisard/janus/docs/installation.rst

   fftw3-library = C:\\PATH\\TO\\BINARIES
   with-mpi = no

-.. todo:: complete installation procedure
+.. todo:: Complete installation procedure with MinGW.

 Test your installation
 =====================